In this article

 When you spend money using a secured credit card, that money is added to your balance and deducted from your available line of credit.
 You then have the option to pay the balance off completely or carry the balance month to month, making small payments.
 If you take the month-to-month route, you’ll pay interest charges as a result.

 Secured credit cards give you a way to show lenders that you and your business are worthy of unsecured options.
-When used responsibly, they can help build a good credit score and lead to better credit card options in the future.
+When used responsibly, they can help build a good business credit score and lead to better credit card options in the future.

 What is an unsecured credit card?